 New professional opportunities tied to digital skills or monetization of shared personal data.

-Needs of labour market rapidly exolution of workforce need reskilling/upskilling.
-Needs of labour market rapidly evolving and large
+Needs of labour market rapidly evolving and large portion of workforce need reskilling/upskilling.

-New business models like the valorisation, or New business models like the monetisation, of data assets.
+New business models like the valorisation, or monetisation, of data assets.

-Data-driven transformation needed across products, Data-driven transformation needed across p.
-0.2 processes, platforms, partnerships, and people.
+Data-driven transformation needed across products, processes, platforms, partnerships, and people.